Nesvilab/FragPipe/docs/tutorial_abpp.md

 We will use just two TMT-16 plexes from the paper, where PaTu-8988T cells were treated with various chloroacetamide electrophiles of interest.
 Cysteines that do not get covalently labeled with the chloroacetamide compounds are then alkylated with a desthiobiotin iodoacetamide (DBIA) probe (+239 Da), TMT-labeled, and enriched with avidin.
 Site-level abundance changes between samples treated with different electrophiles can thus reveal distinct reactivity profiles.

 The unfractionated data were acquired with an Orbitrap Fusion Lumos using a real-time search (RTS) acquisition method.

-**Note**: Instead of setting up the analysis manually, you can choose to download the 'TMT16-RTSMS3-Cys-DBIA.workflow' file [here](https://github.com/Nesvilab/FragPipe/tree/gh-pages/docs/workflow-sharing), add to the 'workflow' folder in FragPipe, and load in place of the 'TMT16-MS3' workflow (newly-added workflows will be visible when FragPipe is restarted).
-You will still need to load spectral files, select a database, and set an output location.

 ##### Tutorial contents
 * [Download data](https://fragpipe.nesvilab.org/docs/tutorial_abpp.html#download-data)